 Dataclass for a collection of requirements for a particular object.
-Each object should have at most one Requirements object, which may have many sub-requirements requirements Checks if the specified requirements are met met resolve()
+Each object should have at most one Requirements object, which may have many sub-requirements requirements met resolve()

-Variables requirements (list[Requirement]) - List of requirements. (a singular requirement should have an identical API to requirements, the met and resolve methods)
+Variables requirements (list [Requirement]) - List of requirements. (a singular requirement should have an identical API to requirements, the met and resolve methods)